Champ family papers

 Copyright

-Permission to publish material from the Champ family papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Champ family papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-Geoge Herbert Champ was born November 13, 1856 in Rockford, Illinois to Frederick P. Champ.
+George Herbert Champ was born November 13, 1856, in Rockford, Illinois to Frederick P. Champ.
 In 1892 George Champ and his wife Alla came to Logan, Utah to visit relatives, but Champ, who had already run businesses in Illinois and Iowa, saw an opportunity to start a new mortgage company in Cache Valley.
-They stayed and Champ started the Utah Loan Mortgage Corporation which specialized in importing capital to finance farm mortgages.
+They stayed and Champ started the Utah Loan Mortgage and Loan Corporation which specialized in importing capital to finance farm mortgages.
 In 1896, Alla C. Champ gave birth to Frederick Percival Champ, the only child the couple would have.
-Soon thereafter Champ also began the Cache Valley Banking Company and he ran both companies until his death in 1919.
+Soon thereafter, Champ also began the Cache Valley Banking Company, and he ran both companies until his death in 1919.
 Alla Champ died in 1911.

 Extent